fsantanna/pingus/ceu/README.md

 -->

-Besides promoting the concurrency model of Céu, we enumerate additional motivations for this work as follows:
+Besides promoting the concurrency model of Céu, we enumerate additional motivations for this report as follows:

 * Expose Céu to a real code base that was neither specified nor implemented by the designers of language.